Run this command to install the package (ensure you have the latest version).

 let isMobile = authCheck.isMobileWeb()

-In the desktop flow, a WebSocket opens for two minutes on the desktop browser while waiting for the customer to select on the link in the text message.
+In a mobile flow, one-time password (OTP) validation is performed on the mobile phone.
+In a desktop flow, Instant Link sends a text message to the mobile phone for verification.
+In the mobile flow, once the OTP validation completes, the AuthFinishStep function finishes.
+In the desktop flow, a WebSocket opens for three minutes on the desktop browser while waiting for the customer to select the link in the text message.
 Once clicked, the WebSocket closes and the AuthFinishStep function finishes.

 Authenticate()